The California State Guard

 Men and Women at the Frontlines of California’s Disasters

 The California State Guard is a volunteer force that protects California and its citizens from natural and man-made disasters, including wildfires, floods, earthquakes, and pandemics.
 It was formed to provide California with a trained and organized force in the event of a state security or state emergency.
-The California State Guard volunteers train and prepare for these emergencies.
+California State Guard volunteer service members train year-round to be Ready to Respond to these emergencies.

 In the last few years, the California State Guard has kept California and its citizens safe in many ways, including but not limited to the following: